 Children are expensive.
 From providing the basics like clothes and food to planning for their college tuition, providing for little humans isn’t cheap.

 And of course the United States government has a vested interest in its citizens producing more citizens, so in 1997 Congress created the Child Tax Credit as part of the Taxpayer Relief Act of 1997.

 In March of 2021, President Biden signed the American Rescue Plan Act into law, which increased the tax credit for most families.

 The first thing you should know about the Child Tax Credit is that it is, well, a tax credit, not a tax deduction.

 This means that the Child Tax Credit reduces your tax liability dollar-for-dollar by the amount of the credit, which is a good thing.

 What Is the Child Tax Credit?

-The Child Tax Credit is currently a $2,000 partially refundable tax credit granted to eligible taxpayers who have qualifying children or dependents under 17 years old at the end of the tax year.
+The Child Tax Credit is a partially refundable tax credit granted to eligible taxpayers who have qualifying children or dependents under 18 years old at the end of the tax year.

 These dependents must meet specific tests for the taxpayer to qualify for the credit for that child.